Fulton Building: History and features

 Completed in 1906, the building was designed by architect Grosvenor Atterbury.
 Its construction was funded by industrialist Henry Phipps.
 It was subsequently named after noted inventor Robert Fulton.

 On May 26, 1943 the building hosted America's first night-court for gasoline war ration violators.

-Since 2001, it has been the home of the city's Renaissance Hotel.
+In 2001, it was renovated as the Renaissance Pittsburgh Hotel.

 It was listed on the National Register of Historic Places in 2002.

+In 2026, the hotel was renamed The Atterbury Hotel.